Felipe de la Garza, the General who Captured Iturbide

 Felipe de la Garza was born in Soto la Marina in the province of Nuevo Santander in northeastern Mexico.
 His parents were Evaristo de la Garza and Tomasa Cisneros.
 The De la Garzas were descended from a Spanish captain who immigrated to New Spain in the 16th century.
 As wealthy hacienda owners, they were one of the most prominent families in the area.

 Although several websites give Felipe de la Garza’s year of birth as 1798, he was undoubtedly born earlier.
 In 1810, he was given military command of the post of Santísma Trinidad de Salcedo in Texas – hardly a job for a 12-year-old.
 A look at the index of De la Garza’s correspondence with Texas Governor Manuel María de Salcedo reveals the range of problems he had to deal with.
-For example, in May 1812 De la Garza wrote regarding:
+For example, in May 1812 De la Garza wrote on

 a horse and mare found by party sent out in search of a man escaping into Louisiana; on transmittal of military reports; on the attack by Indians on mail carriers; on the construction of a fort to protect the settlers in case of Indian attack; on the arrest of Arscencio Arreoloa, Indian interpreter, for stirring discontent among the Indians; and on arrangements to escort mail carriers because of Indian hostilities.
 (1)